dnanexus/dxfuse/README.md

 [![Build Status](https://travis-ci.org/dnanexus/dxfuse.svg?branch=master)](https://travis-ci.org/dnanexus/dxfuse)

-**NOTE: This is an early version of this filesystem.
-We are using it on cloud machines, although, it may be run from a laptop.
-Please use it on an as is basis.**
+**NOTE: This is a project in its early stage.
+We are using in carefully controlled situations on the cloud, however, it may be run from any machine with a network connection.
+At this point, it requires good connectivity to the DNAnexus platform.
+Using it elsewhere may result in sluggish behavior, or the OS unmounting the system.**

-It is built with a [FUSE](https://bazil.org/fuse/) library, implemented in [golang](https://golang.org).
+The code uses the [FUSE](https://bazil.org/fuse/) library, implemented in [golang](https://golang.org).
 The DNAnexus storage system is not POSIX compilant.
 It holds not just files and directories, but also records, databases, applets, and workflows.
 It